Budget-friendly Summer Activities

 Cool off in a pool or spray park

 Find a community pool or spray park close to home.
 Most charge a very nominal admission fee during the summer months, and whatever you spend will be worth it to get the kids out of the house and cooled off.
 Be sure to check the rules about water shoes and flotation devices.
 If you have a baby, make sure you have swim diapers or a waterproof diaper cover.
-Bring along plenty of bottled water and some healthy snacks.
-Make sure you apply sunscreen before the kids get wet and every hour after that.
+Bring along plenty of bottled water and sunscreen.

 Go to the park or playground